-PolicyAgent-base/agent_001/config/AMAgent.properties
+PolicyAgent-base/Agent 001/config/AMAgent.properties

-Location of the J2EE agent AMAgent.properties configuration file for the agent instance.
+Location of the AMAgent.properties configuration file for the agent instance.
 Every instance of a J2EE agent has a unique copy of this file.
 You can configure this file to meet your site's requirements.
 For more information, see the following sections:

-- Appendix B - "Key Features and Tasks Performed With the J2EE AMAgent.properties Configuration File" on page 79
+- Appendix B, "J2EE Agent AMAgent.properties Configuration File in Policy Agent 2.2" - "Key Features and Tasks Performed With the J2EE AMAgent.properties Configuration File" on page 79

-PolicyAgent-base/agent_001/logs/audit

-Location of the J2EE agent local audit trail.
+PolicyAgent-base/Agent_001/logs/audit Location of the J2EE agent local audit trail.

-PolicyAgent-base/agent 001/logs/debug

-Location of all debug files required to debug an agent installation or configuration issue.
+PolicyAgent-base/Agent_001/logs/debug Location of all debug files required to debug an agent installation or configuration issue.

-'''

 PolicyAgent-base/logs/audit/install.log

-'''

 Location of the file that has the agent install file location.
-If the installation failed for any reason, you can look at this file to determine the cause of the failure.
+If the installation failed for any reason, you can look at this file to diagnose the issue.